 The garden can be visited independently from the palace and requires a separate ticket.

 The Royal Botanical Garden, down the road from the palace.

 How to Get to Ajuda Palace

-At the moment, you’ll have to take the train from Cais do Sodré to Belém (it departs every 20 minutes and takes just 7 minutes to reach Belém), and then walk up Calçada da Ajuda, across from the Coaches Museum.
-It’s quite a long, sloping street -- it takes about 15 minutes to reach the top, where the palace is located.
+You should take the train from Cais do Sodré to Belém (it departs every 20 minutes and takes just 7 minutes to reach Belém), and then walk up Calçada da Ajuda, across from the Coaches Museum.
+It takes about 15 minutes to walk up the long, sloping street lined with jacarandas to the palace.

 You may also take bus 714 or tram 15 to Belém, both departing from Praça da Figueira, but those are usually too crowded and therefore uncomfortable, and are slower than the train.